nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Schedules a new appointment for a student.

-Format: `schedule d/DESCRIPTION s/DATETIME n/STUDENT`
+Format: `schedule n/NAME_OF_STUDENT date/DATE from/START_TIME to/END_TIME d/DESCRIPTION`

 **Parameters**:
-1. Date/Time of appointment
-   - Must be in one of the following formats: `yyyy-MM-dd HH:mm`, or `HH:mm`.
-If in `HH:mm` the appointment date is set on the date of creation
-2. Name
+1. Name
     - Alphabetical characters only
+2. Date
+    - Date should follow yyyy-MM-dd format
+3. Start time
+    - Time should follow HH:mm
+4. End time
+    - Time should follow HH:mm
+5. Description
+    - Description should have a minimum length of 1 character and maximum length of 100 characters

 Examples:
 - `schedule d/monthly check-up s/2023-12-31 16:30 n/Jon`